itspdp/WhatApp-Chat-Viewer/README.md

 ## Usage Instructions
 1. Open `index.html` in your browser.
 2. Click on the **"Choose File"** button and select your `.txt` file.
 3. Ensure media files are kept in the same folder as the `.txt` file for proper display.
+(Exactly What a Latest Chat Export by WhatsApp Does.)

 ## How It Works
 1. Click the **"Choose File"** button and select a `.txt` file exported from WhatsApp.